Inhalation sedation – a great way to reduce anxiety in nervous patients

 Inhalation Sedation - Q&A

-This treatment is usually made available to children from the age of four or five.
+This treatment is available to children from the age of three.
 Your child will be conscious (awake) throughout the procedure, and will be able to talk to you and the dentist.
 This should help with any worries they may have, and allow them to cope more easily with the treatment.
 It can also help if they are afraid of injections.

 Relaxation, floating, slight drowsiness (but not asleep), slight warmth and a tingling sensation in the feet or hands.